Robopoly/Quadcopter/README.md

 In v1, you must be careful about how much current you are drawing on the 3.3V pin of the Arduino.

 ## Used pins
+### Jumper
+Either J0 or J1 has to be bridged.
+If you bridge both, you'll short your power.
+Never bridge both.
+These are used to set the address of the MPU-9150.

 ### ESC connections
 Be careful, only ESC 1 has the ground and 5V pins connected.
 This is made to avoid ground loops.
 The data pin is at the outer side of the board (closest to the pins).